-On average, they’ll have served about 17 years in jail, with a life on licence with the probation service to follow, unless they are recalled to prison.
+On average, those who are released will have served about 16 years in jail, with a life on licence with the probation service to follow, unless they are recalled to prison.

 Life means life – but not always life in prison